 Highlight the abundance of safari wildlife in Eastern African countries like Kenya and Tanzania, by showing the group how to make safari sun catchers using glass stain that they can hang in their windows.
 A simpler craft option for beginners is a giraffe puzzle that your participants can easily put together.

 Appeal to everyone’s creativity by providing them with sculpting clay for them to make replicas of Tanzania’s Mount Kilimanjaro.
 Other self-contained art kits for this African region include making tribal masks or painting African mask plaques.

 Central and Southern Africa

-Finally, spotlight the rainforests of the Congo in Central Africa by encouraging the group to color and sew rainforest mandalas.
+Finally, spotlight the rainforests of the Congo in Central Africa by encouraging the group to make jungle jute wrap bracelets.
 They can also recognize the large diamond production in South Africa by assisting everyone with making gemstone bracelets and necklaces using jewelry cording and glass beads.

 European Art Projects

 Pass out sculpting clay and encourage your group to make their own Greek-style art, like Greek statues or even a mini version of the Parthenon, an ancient temple in Greece featuring large columns.
 Since Greece is known for its pottery or “painted vases,” provide the students with mini terra cotta pots for them to produce images on the outside of the pots with black markers or black paint.